Red-company/RDDoS_Tool/README.md

 ![plot](./RDDoS_screenshot.png)

 ## What is RedDDoS Tool?
- RedDDoS Tool is a tool for penetration.
+ RedDDoS Tool is an open source tool for penetration.
 You can test networks/servers/any other devices with it.

 ## How it Works?
  It sends continuous packets to the target.
 This attack is known as DDoS attack.